UrbsLab/STREAMLINE/README.md

     2. Mount your google drive (so it can access the STREAMLINE run files and export output files to it).
     3. Load the individual STREAMLINE run files into memory.
     4. Install all other necessary python packages not already available in Anaconda3 (which is preloaded in the Google Colaboratory Environment).
-    5. Run the entirety of STREAMLINE on the [demonstration datasets](#demonstration-data) folder (i.e. 'DemoData').
+    5. Run the entirety of STREAMLINE on the [demonstration datasets](#demonstration-data) folder (i.e. `DemoData`).
         * Note: all 5 steps should take approximately 3-5 minutes to run.
+    6. Save all output files to `My Drive/STREAMLINE-main/Colab_Output/hcc_demo`

 ### Inspecting your first run
 During or after the notebook runs, users can inspect the individual code and text (i.e. markdown) cells of the notebook.
 Individual cells can be collapsed or expanded by clicking on the small arrowhead on the left side of each cell.
 The first set of cells set up the coding environment automatically.
 Later cells are used to set the pipeline run parameters and then run the 11 phases of the pipeline in sequence.
 Some cells will display output figures generated by STREAMLINE.
 For example, scroll down to 'Phase 6: Statistics' and open the cell below the text 'Run Statistics Summary and Figure Generation'.
 Scrolling down this cell will first reveal the run commands calling relevant STREAMLINE code, then the figures generated by this phase.
 Note that to save runtime, this demonstration run is only applying three ML modeling algorithms: Naive Bayes, Logistic Regression, and Decision Trees.
 These are typically the three fastest algorithms available in STREAMLINE.

-Outside of the notebook, navigate back to your Google Drive and reopen the folder: 'STREAMLINE-main/Colab_Output'.
-You should find the saved experiment folder that was output by the run, called 'hcc_demo'.
+Outside of the notebook, navigate back to your Google Drive and reopen the folder: `My Drive/STREAMLINE-main/Colab_Output`.
+You should find the saved experiment folder that was output by the run, called `hcc_demo`.
 Within this folder you should find the following:

-* 'hcc_demo_ML_Pipeline_Report.pdf' [File]: This is an automatically formatted PDF summarizing key findings during the model training and evaluation.
+* `hcc_demo_ML_Pipeline_Report.pdf` [File]: This is an automatically formatted PDF summarizing key findings during the model training and evaluation.
 A great place to start!
-* 'metadata.csv' [File]: Another way to view the STREAMLINE parameters used by the pipeline.
+* `metadata.csv` [File]: Another way to view the STREAMLINE parameters used by the pipeline.
 These are also organized on the first page of the PDF report.
-* 'metadata.pickle' [File]: A binary 'pickle' file of the metadata for easy loading by the 11 pipeline phases detailed in [Code Orientation](#code-orientation).
+* `metadata.pickle` [File]: A binary 'pickle' file of the metadata for easy loading by the 11 pipeline phases detailed in [Code Orientation](#code-orientation).
 (For more experienced users)
-* 'algInfo.pickle' [File]: A binary 'pickle' file including a dictionary indicating which ML algorithms were used, along with abbreviations of names for figures/filenames, and colors to use for each algorithm in figures.
+* `algInfo.pickle` [File]: A binary 'pickle' file including a dictionary indicating which ML algorithms were used, along with abbreviations of names for figures/filenames, and colors to use for each algorithm in figures.
 (For more experienced users)
-* 'DatasetComparisons' [Folder]: Containing figures and statistical significance comparisons between the two datasets that were analyzed with STREAMLINE.
-(This folder only appears if more than one dataset was included in the user specified data folder, i.e. 'data_path' and phase 7 of STREAMLINE was run).
+* `DatasetComparisons` [Folder]: Containing figures and statistical significance comparisons between the two datasets that were analyzed with STREAMLINE.
+(This folder only appears if more than one dataset was included in the user specified data folder, i.e. `data_path`, and phase 7 of STREAMLINE was run).
 Within the PDF summary, each dataset is assigned an abbreviated designation of 'D#' (e.g. D1, D2, etc) based on the alphabetical order of each dataset name.
 These designations are used in some of the files included within this folder.
-* [Folders] - A folder for each of the two datasets analyzed (in this demo there were two: hcc-data_example and hcc-data_example_no_covariates).
+* [Folders] - A folder for each of the two datasets analyzed (in this demo there were two: `hcc-data_example` and `hcc-data_example_no_covariates`).
 These folders include all results and models respective to each dataset.
 We summarize the contents of each folder below (feel free to skip this for now and revisit it as needed)...
-    * 'exploratory' [Folder]: Includes all exploratory analysis summaries and figures.
+    * `exploratory` [Folder]: Includes all exploratory analysis summaries and figures.
-    * 'CVDatasets' [Folder]: Includes all individual training and testing datasets (as .csv files) generated.
+    * `CVDatasets` [Folder]: Includes all individual training and testing datasets (as .csv files) generated.
         * Note: These are the datasets passed to modeling so if imputation and scaling was conducted, these datasets will have been partitioned, imputed, and scaled.
-    * 'scale_impute' [Folder]: Includes all pickled files preserving how scaling and/or imputation was conducted based on respective training datasets.
+    * `scale_impute` [Folder]: Includes all pickled files preserving how scaling and/or imputation was conducted based on respective training datasets.
-    * 'feature_selection' [Folder]: Includes feature importance and selection summaries and figures.
+    * `feature_selection` [Folder]: Includes feature importance and selection summaries and figures.
-    * 'models' [Folder]: Includes the ML algorithm hyperparameters selected by Optuna for each CV partition and modeling algorithm, as well as pickled files storing all models for future use.
+    * `models` [Folder]: Includes the ML algorithm hyperparameters selected by Optuna for each CV partition and modeling algorithm, as well as pickled files storing all models for future use.
-    * 'model_evaluation' [Folder]: Includes all model evaluation results, summaries, figures, and statistical comparisons.
+    * `model_evaluation` [Folder]: Includes all model evaluation results, summaries, figures, and statistical comparisons.
-    * 'applymodel' [Folder]: Includes all model evaluation results when applied to a hold out replication datasets.
+    * `applymodel` [Folder]: Includes all model evaluation results when applied to a hold out replication datasets.
 This includes a new PDF summary of models when applied to this further hold-out dataset.
-        * Note: In the demonstration analysis we only created and 'applied' a replication dataset for 'hcc-data_example'.
-Therefore this folder only appears in output folder for 'hcc-data_example'.
+        * Note: In the demonstration analysis we only created and applied a replication dataset for `hcc-data_example`.
+Therefore this folder only appears in output folder for `hcc-data_example`.
-    * 'runtimes.csv' [File]: Summary file giving the total runtimes spent on each phase or ML modeling algorithm in STREAMLINE.
+    * `runtimes.csv` [File]: Summary file giving the total runtimes spent on each phase or ML modeling algorithm in STREAMLINE.

 ### Running STREAMLINE on your own dataset(s)
 This section explains how to update the Google Colaboratory Notebook to run on one or more user specified datasets rather than the [demonstration datasets](#demonstration-data).
 This instructions are effectively the same for running STREAMLINE from Jupyter Notebook.
 Note that, for brevity, the parameter names given below are slightly different from the argument identifiers when using STREAMLINE from the command-line (see [here](#phase-details-run-parameters-and-additional-examples)).

-1. Within your STREAMLINE-main folder on Google Drive, add, or copy in a new folder, that has no spaces in it's name (e.g. my_data)
+1. Within your `STREAMLINE-main` folder on Google Drive, add, or copy in a new folder, that has no spaces in it's name (e.g. `my_data`)
 2. Place 1 or more 'target' datasets in this folder following these requirements:
     * Files are in comma-separated format with extension '.txt' or '.csv' format.
     * Missing data values should be empty or indicated with an 'NA'.